85 Miles of Surprise: Columbia River Gorge

 Where Is Columbia River Gorge?

 The Columbia is big, 1,240 miles long, and is the largest river flowing into the Pacific Ocean.
 However, the Columbia River Gorge is only 85 miles long, beginning 20 miles due west of the Portland Oregon Airport, and straddles the southern border of Washington State and the northern border of Oregon.
+The Columbia River Gorge Scenic area is a broad area that is definitely worth a visit.

 Crown Point – The Beginning